 Distribution Center Design and Last-Mile Logistics

-For those brands and others, it’s critical to understand the specific design requirements for converting or building new distribution and logistics centers.
-Here are five considerations for setting up a successful logistics center that will meet the challenges in last-mile delivery:
+For those brands and others, it’s imperative to know specific design requirements for converting or constructing new distribution and logistics centers.
+Below are five recommendations for effective site selection to meet the challenges in last-mile delivery:

-1. When converting big-box stores, pay attention to zoning and building codes.
+1. Pay attention to zoning and building codes.

-For example, a typical grocery last mile fulfillment site may need to process 250 deliveries per hour.
+For example, a typical grocery last mile fulfillment site may need to process 250 deliveries per hour at peak.
 Loading each vehicle single file would allow only 14 seconds per vehicle, and the line of vehicles would stretch for about a mile.
 This scenario illustrates the importance and necessity of providing an efficient e-commerce processing solution.

-Given the emphasis on materials handling in these facilities (some do not store goods on site), they usually do not fit neatly into an occupancy use or zoning district category.
-Starting a dialogue with local authorities early is critical to develop their understanding of the concept and operations.
+With the emphasis on materials handling in these facilities (some do not store goods on site) since they usually do not fit neatly into an occupancy use or zoning district category, starting conversations with local authorities early is critical so they understand the concept and operations.
 When maneuvering a project through local government approvals, there is no better time spent.

 4. Focus on how materials are handled.

-Companies beginning to transition from using app-based delivery services to in-house operations can have a tough time shifting their thinking from their traditional model, where the customer comes to them, as opposed to pushing their product out to the customer.
-Last mile is expensive and can be inefficient if the focus is not on material handling process.
+Companies transitioning from using app-based delivery services to in-house operations can have a tough time shifting their thinking from their traditional model, where the customer comes to them, as opposed to pushing their product to the customer.
+Last mile is expensive and can be inefficient if the focus is not on an integrated material handling process.

 Contact us for more information about last-mile logistics and distribution center design.